alinex/node-builder/README.md

 If the [istanbul](http://gotwarlost.github.io/istanbul/) module is installed a code coverage report will be build.

-    > alinex-make -c test                  # from within the package directory
+    > builder -c test                  # from within the package directory
-    > alinex-make -c test ./node-error     # or from anywhere else
+    > builder -c test ./node-error     # or from anywhere else

     Linting coffee code
     Run mocha tests